FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 `entityAttribGrp` are used to tell the history of a field, including the protocol version in which it was added.

-In FIX, a field has two unique identifiers, numeric id, also known as "tag", and a descriptive string name.
+In Orchestra, a field has two unique identifiers, numeric id, also known as "tag", and a descriptive string name.

 Like other message elements, a field may be documented with an